Are You Ready For Hummingbirds?

 Spring is on its way.
 For us, that means mornings of back porch sitting with camera and coffee in hand watching the usual suspects at our backyard feeders.
 However, there is one visitor we impatiently await.
-Of coarse I’m talking about that flying jewel, the tiniest of all birds and by far my favorite to watch, the Hummingbird.
+Of course I’m talking about that flying jewel, the tiniest of all birds and by far my favorite to watch and photograph, the Hummingbird.

 Here in North Texas, our most common hummers are the Black-chinned Hummingbird and the Ruby-throated Hummingbird.
 Yesterday I pulled out the feeders, knocked off the winter dust, and made a little homemade nectar.
 As of this morning, they are hanging and ready for this year’s prized guests.

 I’ve gone through many hummingbird feeders over the years.
 A couple years ago on a trip to the Texas Hill Country I discovered what I believe to be the best feeder ever made.
-It’s even made here in Poteet, Texas.
+It’s even made here in Texas.
+In the little town of Poteet.
 It’s called the Best 1 Hummingbird Feeder.
 It comes in two sizes, 8 oz. and 32 oz.
 What sold me on this feeder was how easy it was to clean and take care of.
 It’s inexpensive but yet made to last.
-Click on the image for more information.

 Step 1: Bring 4 cups of water to a boil.